Log in

 Using a task manager application like Todoist is a smart idea.
 It can help you organize your to-do list, prioritize your work, collaborate with others, and overall just get a clear look at what you need to do for the day.

 While Todoist is an awesome way to manage your to-do lists, it's hardly the only app you ever use.
 Some of your tasks will end up in your email or calendar app.
-If you can manage to remember, maybe you'll use Todoist's Quick Entry option a few times a day to add these tasks to the appropriate project—but wouldn't it be easier if you could automate the process?
-That's where integrating Todoist and Zapier comes in.
-Buckle up, this post will help you with your Todoist automation.
+Or team members might ask you to do something in a team chat app, like Slack.

-By pairing Todoist with Zapier, you can automatically add scattered tasks from other tools and productivity apps to your Todoist, all without lifting a finger.
-Zapier helps streamline your task management process by automatically passing data between Todoist and the other apps you use, such as Google Calendar, Evernote, Slack, Gmail, and more.
-Once you begin sharing data between Todoist and whatever other platforms you use, you'll get a clear picture of your tasks for the day, without the added nuisance of toggling between a dozen different apps.
+Fortunately, you can integrate Todoist with Zapier to automatically add scattered tasks from other tools and productivity apps to your Todoist, all without lifting a finger.
+From managing your calendar to enhancing team collaboration, Zapier helps streamline your task management process by automatically passing data between Todoist and the other apps you use.

 Add new Google Calendar events to Todoist as tasks